MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-classes-methods-properties/includes/4-excercise-implement-classes.md

 Add code to `CalcNextGeneration` method

-1. Create a variable called `newField` from your byte array that we can use for our new cell value.
+1. Create a variable called `newField` from your byte array that you can use for our new cell value.

     ```CSharp
     public void CalcNextGeneration()